 Our stock price, like that of other technology companies, has been volatile.
 The stock market in general, and technology companies in particular, may continue to experience volatility in their stock prices.
 This volatility may or may not be related to operating performance.
+Our operating results, from time to time, may be below the expectations of public market analysts and investors, which could have a material adverse effect on the market price of our common stock.
 In addition, the continued threat of terrorism in the U.S. and abroad, the resulting military action and heightened security measures undertaken in response to that threat may cause continued volatility in securities markets.
 When the market price of a stock has been volatile, holders of that stock will sometimes institute securities class action litigation against the company that issued the stock.
-If any stockholders were to institute a lawsuit, we could incur substantial costs defending the lawsuit.
+If any shareholders were to institute a lawsuit, we could incur substantial costs defending the lawsuit.
 Also, the lawsuit could divert the time and attention of management.